OpenMendel/OrdinalGWAS.jl/README.md

 The methods and applications of this software package are detailed in the following publication:

-*German, CA, Sinsheimer, JS, Klimentidis, YC, Zhou, H, Zhou, JJ.
+*German CA, Sinsheimer JS, Klimentidis YC, Zhou H, Zhou JJ.
 Ordered multinomial regression for genetic association analysis of ordinal phenotypes at Biobank scale.
 Genetic Epidemiology.
 2019; 1-13. https://doi.org/10.1002/gepi.22276*

 If you use [OpenMendel](https://openmendel.github.io) analysis packages in your research, please cite the following reference in the resulting publications: